filecoin-project/lotus-docs/content/en/kb/run-invariant-check/index.md

 ## Prerequisites

-To run a invariant check on your Lotus node, you need:
+To run an invariant check on your Lotus node, you need:

 - A lotus node that can be stopped
 - [`lotus-shed` installed]({{< relref "../../kb/lotus-shed-not-installed//" >}})